 It’s not about pretending the world isn’t broken or ignoring the pain others go through.
 It’s about remembering that our first calling is right in front of us: our homes, our children, our marriages, our homes.

 When I step back from the chaos of online opinions, I notice the joy on my boys’ faces when we bake muffins together.
 I notice how my anxiety lowers when I take my coffee outside and thank God for another morning.
 I remember that this is the life I was given, and this is where I am meant to show up.
+At home.
+Not online.

-That’s the heart of Let’s Glow—moving from chaos to intentional living, from exhaustion to rhythms of peace.
+That’s the heart of Let’s Glow… moving from chaos to intentional living, from exhaustion to rhythms of peace.

 If you’ve been feeling suffocated by the noise of the world, you are not alone.
 You are not weak for wanting to turn it off.
 You are wise.
 So delete the apps if you need to, set boundaries, and remember, it’s okay to unplug.
 The world will keep spinning, but your home will glow brighter when you choose peace.

-If this spoke to you, I’d love for you to subscribe to my blog or share this post with a friend who might need the reminder today.
+And if this spoke to you, I’d love for you to subscribe to my blog or share this post with a friend who might need the reminder today.